Getting Started for Video Conferences

 Parameter Description

-Do not disturb Automatically declines the call
+Do not disturb Automatic call rejection

 1. Mute the microphone and disable the camera during incoming calls.